CdrikPxL/RetroDiction/README.md

 ### Other Credits

 #### TinyPNG
 Much thanks to TingPNG! it is an online service which reduces the size of png files.
-I used it on every imgae file which was not using transparency effects (almost 99%) it not only reduced the total size of layout considerably (1.2 Gb to 320 Mb) it also has a noticeable effect on rendering speed of said images while in AM.
+I used it on every imgae file which was not using transparency effects (almost 99%) it not only reduced the total size of layout considerably (1.2 Gb to 320 Mb) it also has a noticeable effect on rendering speed of said images in AM.